There are many components that go into making an accessible Google Slides presentation. Below are some of these components.

 Choose an Accessible Template

 Some of Google Slides built-in themes have low color contrast between text and background, and others have busy backgrounds.
 This may make the text difficult to read and navigate.
-We recommend choosing an NC State Template.
+For NC State University users, we recommend choosing an NC State Template from the template gallery.
+These template have been created with accessibility in mind.

 - Click on the Google Apps Option icon (grid symbol) to open the applications menu.